 For this reason, we recommend that anyone reading this guide carefully consider why they want a cage for their Husky.
 Most Huskies can do well in cages if acclimated to them properly, but they do not enjoy being confined for long periods of time.
 They need room to run and exercise.

 Crating Your Pup

-However, if you’re careful to turn the cage into a place of comfort rather than frustration, Huskies undoubtedly associate it with a den rather than a prison.
-Allow your dog to have access to its cage all the time so that it can get used to it as a sleeping and relaxing place.
+However, if you’re careful to turn the crate into a place of comfort rather than frustration, Huskies undoubtedly associate it with a den rather than a prison.
+Allow your dog to have access to his crate all the time so that he can get used to it as a sleeping and relaxing place.
 Never use a crate as a punishment for a dog, especially a Husky.

 Husky Attention Needs

 Huskies also aren’t a fan of being alone.
 This can contribute to its destructive tendencies and discomfort with cages.
 If a Husky is only crated when you’re away, he quickly associates the cage with feeling lonely and scared.
 Having a companion dog can help with this, but we recommend leaving them alone for as little time as possible as the best option.

 A determined Husky puts the “H” in Houdini.
 Besides buying a solid, reinforced crate like the Guardian Gear Empire Cage, there’s not much of a way to prevent this except by associating the crate with good things.
 If your dog doesn’t want to escape, they won’t.
 Some Husky owners notice their pups getting loud when in the crate.
 How to keep a Husky pup quiet is a hard question to answer, as an unhappy dog in a crate sometimes is only consoled when they get out.